 - ¼ teaspoon Better Than Bouillon, no chicken base

 - In a large mixing bowl, combine vital wheat gluten, chickpea flour, nutritional yeast flakes, dried oregano, dried basil, paprika, onion powder, granulated garlic, salt, and a dash of pepper.

 - In a small bowl, combine ¾ cup of water with ¼ teaspoon of Better Than Bouillon no chicken base.
 Stir with a fork until it dissolves.
 (If you'd rather, you can replace the water & bouillon with vegetable broth instead.)

 - Create a well in the center of the dry mixture.
 Add water & bouillon mixture, tamari, and extra virgin olive oil.
 Combine by stirring.
 Then once it becomes a dough, start using your hands to knead the dough and combine everything, making sure to get any dry flour from the sides of the bowl.
 (You don't need to knead the dough a lot.
 Just enough so that it's uniform with no flour-y spots.)
 Form the dough into a loaf.The dough should feel moist to the touch.
-If it seems flour-y or dry at all, add an additional Tablespoon of water.
+If it seems flour-y or dry at all, add an additional Tablespoon or two of water.
 Incorporate it with the dough.